sa8kmc/plover-japanese-stenoword/README.md

 After installing this plugin, you need to turn it on in Plover:

 1. In Plover's configuration, go to the ``Systems`` tab, and change the active system to ``Japanese StenoWord``.
-2. You will need a Tréal machine to use this theory.
+2. You can use either a Qwerty keyboard or a keyboard speaking TxBolt (e.g. SOFT/HRUF Splitography) to use this theory.

 ## Layout